Why aren’t there alcoholic beverage nutrition labels? Other foods and beverages have them. And they’re very helpful to consumers.

 Public Wants Required Labels

-A national poll conducted for the National Consumer League by Opinion Research Corporation found that the vast majority favor having access to the following information:
+A national poll conducted for the National Consumer League by Opinion Research found that the vast majority favor having labels with the following facts.

-Consumers both want and need nutritional label information on the calories, carbs, and fat contained in what they eat and drink.
+Consumers both want and need nutritional label facts.
+They want the calories, carbs, and fat in what they eat and drink.

 Nutrition labels would also help destroy a dangerous myth.
-It’s that a shot of whiskey has more alcohol than a beer or glass of donner wine.
-In fact, standard drinks of beer, wine, and spirits have the same amount of alcohol.
-That is, 0.6 oz of pure alcohol.
+It’s that a shot of whiskey has more alcohol than a beer or glass of dinner wine.
+In fact, standard drinks of beer, wine, and spirits (liquor) have the same amount of pure alcohol.
+It’s six-tenths of an ounce.

 This is an important fact for consumers.
 Both for their health and their safety.